nsshohag/school_api_postgres/README.md

 ### ⚡ Bulk Insert with Batching
 Bulk insert allows efficiently adding multiple records in a single request, reducing the number of database transactions and improving performance.
 Also did batching so that query does not exceed.

+### 🌐 Docker Hub Integration
+Images for the API and web server have been uploaded to Docker Hub, allowing for easy deployment and version management.

+### ☸️ Kubernetes Configuration
+The project includes Kubernetes configuration files for deploying the application in a cluster, ensuring scalability and manageability.

 ---